I have trained and worked in animal care as well as in career advising. I live in Lancashire, UK.

 Do you Want to Adopt a Dog, but Work Full Time?

-Most older dogs will have been living in a home environment for a long time which means they are used to that environment and have usually learnt some basic house rules.
+Most older dogs will have been living in a home environment for a long time which means they are used to that environment and have usually learned some basic house rules.
 There are exceptions of course.
-For example if you are adopting a dog which has been used for breeding it may have spent its life kennelled and therefore won’t be housetrained.
+For example, if you are adopting a dog that has been used for breeding it may have spent its life kennelled and therefore won’t be housetrained.

 - More likely to be house-trained.